This post may contain affiliate links. Please read our disclosure policy.

 - Stir in some frozen mixed veggies ( you can thaw them first, or not).
 I like to add a little butter at this point to add flavor but it’s not necessary.
 You could easily swap some fresh veggies for the frozen, but you’ll want to cook/steam them first.

-- Turn the heat up to medium-high and add cold rice to the skillet and stir it with a flat wood spatula.
+- Turn the flame up to medium-high heat and add cold rice to the skillet and stir it with a flat wood spatula.
 Stir the rice together with the vegetables, breaking it up a bit as you go.
 I like to press the mixture into the skillet and let it sit for a bit over the high heat.
 This will give you some of those crispy pieces of rice that I happen to really love.

 - Once the rice is heated through, dice the chicken into small pieces and add it to the rice with the eggs.
-Give it a few minutes to heat, then add soy sauce and sesame seeds until you love the flavor.
+Give it a few minutes to heat, then add soy sauce and sesame seeds until you love the taste and flavor.
 Serve it right away because it’s more delicious when it’s piping hot.
 I like to garnish with sesame seeds and green onions, but that’s totally optional.

 I have used all kinds of rice from Botan to Jasmine to a regular long grain rice and all have worked well.
 Most seem to prefer the fluffier Jasmine rice but my family really loves the stickiness of the Botan.
 I consider it a personal preference – we eat all types of rice and just use what we happen to have leftovers of.